• Skip to main content

 Today, this methodology is used in a wide variety of settings and for widely varying periods of time, from a single interaction to many years.
 But it is usually characterized by the following points:

-• The long-term nature of the interaction between the researcher and the participants as part of the fieldwork process.
+• The long-term nature of the interaction between the researcher and the participants is part of the fieldwork process.

 • A wide range of relationship dynamics that it studies, such as differences in status between the two parties, differences in power and educational differences, as well as degrees of formality.
 Differences in power can have their origin in gender, social class, health and other aspects.

-• The variety of settings, from close interpersonal interactions to observing public gatherings and actual participation in social events.
+• There is a variety of settings, from close interpersonal interactions to observing public gatherings and actual participation in social events.

 • In many cases, research takes place in settings unfamiliar to the researcher, which will make her presentation and interaction with others especially sensitive.